erik73/hassio-addons/roundcube/DOCS.md

 ## About

-Important: This addon requires that the MariaDB add-on is installed and running!
+Important: This app requires that the MariaDB app is installed and running!

-This add-on is experimental, and provides a webmail frontend that connects to the Mailserver add-on.
+This app is experimental, and provides a webmail frontend that connects to the Mailserver app.
 It also enables you to configure Sieve scripts for your mailbox.

-You reach the Roundcube interface by clicking the Web UI button in the add-on page to use ingress feature.
+You reach the Roundcube interface by clicking the Web UI button in the app page to use ingress feature.
 Login with your IMAP credentials.
-If you want to reach the add-on directly you can specify a port in the optional ports section.
+If you want to reach the app directly you can specify a port in the optional ports section.
 Lets say you set the port 2665:
 Point your browser to: http://{homeassistant IP}:2665.
 If you enable the SSL option it is https://{homeassistant IP}:2665.